w3f/Grants-Program/applications/paid.md

 ### Ecosystem Fit

-Our project is different in that our team has had more than a year of experience with making wallets for blockchain dapps and then half a year with deep experience in DID, Swarm, IPFS and document signing, which are the bulk of tech experience as defined in OpenLaw.
+Our project is different in that our team has had more than a year of experience with making wallets for blockchain dapps and then half a year with deep experience in DID, Swarm, IPFS and document signing, and libp2p form messaging, which are the bulk of tech experience as defined in OpenLaw.
 But our protocol takes it a bit further and uses oracles and Machine Learning to make it more automated and allows for hybrid scenarios, where a ML business logic can rank or tag a dispute and then it can be further review by an incentivized human arbitrator, allowing for consensus of a dispute, our protocol excels not only in the dispute/arbitrage, but also at transcribing using RLP instead of a Markup Language based ion JEXL.

 Further along, by adding the latest in identity technology, with a standard of W3C DID METHOD develop for us (**DID:PAID**) allows us to delegate authority to smart contracts using the DID decentralized identity of the individual or smart contract.

 Additionally, in the second stage it will allow identity verification through a Certification Authority such as Let's Encrypt, allowing to be part of a `chain of trust`, where each hardware and software component is verifiable through a private key and an X.509 certificate.
 Ensuring that the protocol can be an integral part of any verifiable end-to-end communication scheme or like is known `chain of trust`.

-We think this project, while developed in EVM, will allow for better and transparent DeFi projects to be used in the PolkaDOT ecosystem.
+We believe that this project, although it is developed in two environments that allows a smooth migration of the same, in addition to taking advantage from day zero of the benefits of both platforms, where a runtime module was developed, for the handling of signatures, digital certificates based on ed25519 and the EVM384 in development on the Substrate.io platform, for the management of authentication based on the Zero Knowledge algorithm, which are currently not available on Ethereum, but on substrate.io, without losing the maturity already reached by solidity for the execution of contracts based on the templates that will be managed from the Smart Agreements Layer, on Substrate.io.
+In addition to in the future integrate services such as Oracles, and management of financial incentives within the DeFi Ecosystem.

 ## Team :busts_in_silhouette: